Parents and/or Guardians Are Their Child's First Teacher

 Parents and/or guardians are considered equal partners in the collaborative school-based team.
 Although they are not involved in direct implementation within the school setting, parents and/or guardians participate in planning, implementing, and evaluating programs and supports by:

 - Supporting and encouraging their child’s learning at home and school

 - Identifying their child’s needs and communicating these to the teacher

 - Providing information that augments the teacher’s observations of the child in the school setting

 - Participating in planning meetings for the student.
 Parents and/or guardians are not required to participate in meetings and program planning; however, the majority of parents/guardians welcome the opportunity.
 School and division personnel are required to invite parent/guardian participation and make every effort to facilitate meaningful parent and/or guardian involvement.

 - Following through on Individual Program Plan goals as they relate to home and community settings

 - Providing input at the planning and monitoring meetings regarding their child’s progress

-- Evaluating the effectiveness of strategies to promote development, particularly in areas related to personal independence; self-control and behavior management; communication; and skills required for career/recreation, mobility, participation, and independence within the community
+- Evaluating the effectiveness of strategies to promote development, particularly in areas related to personal independence; self-control and behaviour management; communication; and skills required for career/recreation, mobility, participation, and independence within the community

-- Communicating with the school regarding their concerns, observations, and celebrations on a regular basis
+- Communicating with the school regarding their concerns, observations, and celebrations regularly

 - Advocating for their child